devStoyanov/FortiFlask/README.md

 * FATAL:  database "your_postgres_db_name" does not exist

-        docker-compose down -v to remove the volumes along with the containers
+        docker-compose down -v

+        To remove the volumes along with the containers

     Then, re-build the images, run the command to create the tables again: